bpython/curtsies/readme.md

 Notes
 =====

-No Windows support currently for Terminal objects- I'm hoping [colorama](https://pypi.python.org/pypi/colorama) will eventually make Windows support possible, but it currently doesn't implement many of the ANSI terminal control sequences used by the terminal controller.
+No Windows support currently for Canvas objects- I'm hoping [colorama](https://pypi.python.org/pypi/colorama) will eventually make Windows support possible, but it currently doesn't implement many of the ANSI terminal control sequences used by the terminal controller.